DomenicoMereu97/THExt-ensemble/README.md

 ## Description:
-This README provides the instructions on how to install and use the THExt-ensemble project, a deep learning model for text classification.
+This README provides the instructions on how to install and use the THExt-ensemble project, a deep learning model for text summarization.

 # Installation: